fac19/week7-cado/presentation.md

 ---

 ## Week 7 Minutes
-## S
-- Jack: James you need to be more aware of the general learning pace.

-- Action James: Stop being so passive agressive.
-We all know you are right.... semantically

 ## G
 - Jack: yes we will need to ensure that everyone succeeds.
 We are CADO